sciosci/graph_check/README.md

 # Graphical integrity issues in open access publications: detection and patterns of proportional ink violations

-A deep learning-based provess to measure violations of the proportional ink principle.
-The specific rules are: a bar chart’s y-axis should start from zero, have one scale, and not be partially hidden (Bergstrom & West, 2020; Tufte, 2001).
+Academic graphs are essential for communicating scientific ideas and results.
+Also, to turthfully reflct data and results, visualization reserchers have proposed several principles to guide creation process.
+In this work, we created a deep learning-based provess to measure violations of the proportional ink principle and the specific rules are: a bar chart’s y-axis should start from zero, have one scale, and not be partially hidden (Bergstrom & West, 2020; Tufte, 2001).
 The AUC of the method is 0.917 with 0.02 standard deviation and 0.77 precision with 0.0209 based on 5-fold cross-validation.

 # Requirement
 1. YoloV4 (Bochkovskiy et al., 2020)